bbredesen/mjson2go/README.md

 `mjson2go` is a tool that converts JSON to parameterized Go code usable by the MongoDB driver.

-Writing a or converting a MongoDB pipeline in Go is awkward, with lots of nested braces.
+Developing a MongoDB pipeline in Go is awkward, with lots of double braces and nested `bson.D` or `bson.A`s.
 Here is a very simple aggregation pipeline in JSON:

 ```json